Barry's Time Travel Review Score

 Old Joe brings with him all of Young Joe’s silver and gold and asks him to leave with it.
 Young Joe disagrees with the idea of killing Cid.
 As Sara and Cid run for the field, Old Joe shoots and wounds Cid’s jaw.
 Cid gets pretty pissed and levitates both Sara and Old Joe telekinetically.
 As he’s about to tear Old Joe apart, Sara is able to calm him down.
 She asks Cid to run into the fields and stands in the way of Old Joe.
 Young Joe is at a distance, and his blunderbuss doesn’t have the rage to shoot Old Joe.

-At this point, Young Joe remembers his own past.
+The ending of Looper shows Young Joe remembering his own past.
 About how he was an abandoned child filled with anger and hate for the men who had sold drugs to his mother, who had bought him.
 Young Joe sees how Old Joe will kill Sara and Cid is also going to go through the same.
-Angry and lone on a train, grow up with hate for the world and loopers, go down the path of evil.
+Angry and lone on a train, grow up with hate for the world and loopers, and go down the path of evil.
 Young Joe realizes his older-self triggers this circular path of events.
 He can’t shoot Old Joe, so he puts the blunderbuss to his chest and shoots himself.
 This causes Old Joe to disappear.
 A new timeline is born in which Young Joe dies in 2044.
 Cid and Sara are alive.
 There will be no Rainmaker.